Lcxm2002/TCC-Descontinuado/README.md

-# TCC
+# TCC ANTIGO

 Arquivo do Projeto do TCC

-Por enquanto só telas estão funcionando
+PROJETO DESCONTINUADO